 Joanne Hammond, Community Investment Executive at British Land, said: “The art:space programme is a wonderful example of how we connect with our local communities.
 Working with Create, we are delighted to give vulnerable young carers who are local to our properties a break from their caring responsibilities and the chance to explore their creativity, boost their confidence and build supportive relationships with their peers.
 Create carefully designs each art:space project to meet the needs of local young carers and fulfil our objectives, making a positive local difference.
 Our volunteers and visitors are inspired and impressed by the creativity of the young carers, enlivening our properties with their original artwork and performances, supported by Create’s professional artists.”

-To celebrate ten years of art:space, we’ve collected some of our favourite quotes from participants over the years, as well as inspiring examples of creative work made on the projects.
+To celebrate ten years of art:space, we’ve collected some of our favourite quotes from participants over the years.

 “It’s difficult to get away from home and do creative things.
 The time it takes to travel to do projects means that I’m leaving my mum alone and she needs my help to care for my sister.
 My sister has the learning age of a 4-6 year old although she’s actually 20 so I play with her, keep her happy, help her get changed and give her medicine.
 It’s a lot for my mum to deal with on her own.
 At school we don’t do things like film-making but at home I do photography so this project helped me take the skills that I have and develop them into something new.
 Being creative makes me really happy.
 It gives me a chance to get away from the stress, even it’s just for a little while.
 These workshops have enabled me to have fun with my friends and learn something new together.
 When it’s stressful at home, I come and do this three-day workshop and it takes my mind off it.”